Last Updated on May 25, 2023

 Other places worth a visit include Piazza Tasso which is the busiest square in the whole town, the 11th-century Basilica of Sant’s Antonio, and the charming fishing village of Marina Grande.

-Stay at Grand Hotel Riviera that comes with a private beach and infinity pool overlooking the sea.
+Stay at Grand Hotel Riviera which comes with a private beach and infinity pool overlooking the sea.

 Alba not only hosts a truffle festival, it is also one of the best villages to visit in Italy.